Search This Blog

 The combination of vocalized and unvoiced elements in music engages the listener through the experience of sound, which in turn influences the decision to purchase music.
 It is challenging to engage with music that is not experienced.
 Suppose the objective of a musical product is to be consumed.
 In that case, the minimum condition for that consumption is the experience of sound, which is why music can be considered an experiential good.

-Text and sound are fundamentally different media, yet delivering music to a listener without the collaboration of the two is a challenge.
+Text and sound are fundamentally different media, yet delivering music to a listener without the collaboration of the two is challenging.
 Text is, by its nature, a different sensory input than sound.
-However, it is an extremely efficient method of connecting sound to the mind.
+However, it is an extremely efficient way to connect sound to the mind.

 2. Differentiating Values

-A piece of music is considered a hit when it meets the public's established aesthetic standards.
+A piece of music is considered a hit when it meets the public’s established aesthetic standards.
 Not all individuals will inevitably appreciate a particular piece of music.
-However, the fact that it is a hit indicates that the public's preferences are aligned to a sufficient extent to have an economic impact.
+However, the fact that it is a hit indicates that the public’s preferences are sufficiently aligned to have an economic impact.
 The appeal of a particular piece of music may engender a desire in listeners to obtain it, which may result in purchases.

-Before the advent of digital music, albums were typically purchased on an artist-by-artist basis, caused by a single hit song.
-Subsequently, all the musical pieces that constituted the total duration of the album were purchased.
-The album playing time was determined by the artist who created the music and made it available to the consumer except for listeners' requirements, it's only the artist's discretion.
-The prevailing technological context exerted a considerable influence on this decision.
+Before the advent of digital music, albums were typically purchased on an artist-by-artist basis, driven by a single hit song.
+Subsequently, all the musical pieces that constituted the total duration of the album were bought.
+The album’s playing time was determined by the artist who created the music and made it available to the consumer; except for listeners’ requirements, it was solely at the artist’s discretion.
+The prevailing technological context exerted considerable influence on this decision.

-The general public amassed the musical compositions from LPs and transferred them to cassette recorder tapes for personal recording.
-Despite being created by the same artist, all repertoires were not of equal value.
+The general public amassed musical compositions from LPs and transferred them to cassette tapes for personal recording.
+Despite being created by the same artist, not all repertoires were of equal value.
 The general public was acutely aware of this discrepancy, yet the record companies chose to turn a blind eye.
 The availability of pirated records fulfilled this need, albeit with limitations imposed by the inherent qualities of the analog era.
 One disadvantage of analog recordings is that they deteriorate with each copy.
 However, the advent of personal computer storage devices, which progressed from floppy disks to CD writers, enabled overcoming this limitation in sound quality.
-The advent of digital recording devices precipitated a profound transformation in the music industry.
-Technological progress does not permit a reversal of the passage of time.
+The emergence of digital recording devices precipitated a profound transformation in the music industry.
+Technological progress does not allow for a reversal of the passage of time.

-The differentiation of the value of music in conjunction with technological advancements inaugurated a new era.
+The differentiation of the value of music, in conjunction with technological advancements, inaugurated a new era.
 It became increasingly challenging for record companies to prevent the illicit distribution of CDs.
 It was an inevitable consequence that legal compilation CDs would be officially released.
-The advent of the Internet has supplanted the role of music record disks with that of cloud computing systems.
-The transmission of music data no longer encountered the constraints of geographical distance and physical storage limitations.
-This marks the advent of the digital music market.
+The advent of the Internet has supplanted the role of music record discs with that of cloud computing systems.
+The transmission of music data no longer encounters the constraints of geographical distance and physical storage limitations.
+This marks the emergence of the digital music market.

 3. Playlists

 It is an inevitable consequence of human nature that possessiveness will persist.
 Nevertheless, music consumption has shifted from a focus on possession to engagement.
-The experiencing music is situated within the context of engagement, with the platform interface occupying a central position of the experience.
-The majority of platform interfaces are text-based, rather than incorporating sound.
-The economic value of music has become differentiated, with only the highest quality music surviving in the current market.
+Experiencing music is situated within the context of engagement, with the platform interface occupying a central position in the experience.
+Most platform interfaces are text-based rather than incorporating sound.
+The economic value of music has become differentiated, with only the highest-quality music surviving in the current market.
 Rather than attempting to utilize the entirety of the allotted time for an album with music and subsequently sell it, only the songs that will endure are selected and released as singles.

 The singles-oriented music market has underscored the significance of playlists on music platforms.
 Before the advent of the digital music market, radio served a similar function.
 Playlists can be classified into several different categories.
-The given libraries are a fundamental attribute of the music record market, the selection of the optimal value singles for listening purposes necessitates the searching of a considerable number of songs.
-It is not the preference of the consumer to undertake this task; therefore, it is the service provider's responsibility to complete it on their behalf.
+The provided libraries are a fundamental attribute of the music record market; selecting optimal singles for listening purposes necessitates searching through a considerable number of songs.
+It is not the consumer’s preference to undertake this task; therefore, it is the service provider’s responsibility to complete it on their behalf.
 The contemporary music consumption paradigm is predicated on engagement rather than possession.
 Furthermore, the simplicity and convenience of text-based information facilitate the creation and editing of playlists by both the service provider and the consumer.
 At this juncture, the utility of metadata becomes evident.

 - Get link